ETFs vs. Mutual Funds for Seniors

 9. Risks Associated with ETFs and Mutual Funds

-Every investment comes with risks.
+Every investment has risks.
 Whether it’s market volatility, interest rate changes, or economic downturns, it’s essential to be aware and prepared.
+In addition to general market risks, there may be additional risks associated with specific investment vehicles and strategies, such as those found in mutual funds and ETFs.
+The suitability of ETFs and mutual funds depends on the investment objectives and risk tolerance of each particular investor.
 Remember, a well-informed investor is a successful one!

 10. Best Mutual Funds for Retirement: The Senior Favorites